Kevin wrote extensively about the travel industry and its convergence with technology for 17 years between 2005 and 2022.

 After a three-year break to read criminology at Middlesex University between 1997 and 2000, plus an extended period travelling throughout Asia, Kevin joined the Essex Enquirer in 2001 as a reporter, covering politics, crime and other local issues.

-He was responsible for the brand’s bi-monthly magazine, website (he also created the travel business media industry’s first business blog in early-2006), podcast and social media profiles.
+Reed Business Information and the TWgroup launched Travolution in November 2005 and Kevin was selected to be its first editor.
+He was responsible for the brand’s bi-monthly magazine, website (he also created the travel business media industry’s first business blog in early 2006 and podcast in 2007) and social media profiles.

-More about Halo on the book’s website.
+More about on the book’s website.